YARC-Official/YARC-Launcher/README.md

-# 🚀 YARG Launcher
+# 🚀 YARC Launcher

-The official repository for the YARG launcher (a.k.a., YAL or Yet Another Launcher).
+The official repository for the YARC launcher (a.k.a., YAL or Yet Another Launcher).

 # 🔨 Building